I’ve got an easy homemade weed killer recipe for you today, to help you tackle persistent weeds gently.

 Weed killer is one of those things that makes me feel a bit uneasy.
-I don’t like to keep it in the house, and I don’t like to use it in the garden.
-I’ve recently come up with my own eco-friendly homemade weed killer to tackle the persistent weeds that blight our yard, but is gentle on the wildlife that frequent it (like this little guy).
+I’ve got little kids, so I don’t like to keep it in the house, and I certainly don’t like to use it in the garden.
+This is because of its strong links to the decline in bee populations and the linkages between cancer and glyphosate, the main ingredient in most commercial weed killers.

 See the results for yourself!

 Want the recipe?
 Of course you do!
 Here you go!

 1 litre of white vinegar (here’s where I buy vinegar in bulk).